equalitie/ouisync/doc/design/design.md

 The OuiSync project aims to provide users with a friendly tool to synchronize folders with files between their own devices or those of other users (either trusted or untrusted), while keeping the data private and secure both in transit and in rest, and all that in spite of poor or spotty connectivity between devices and without the need of dedicated servers or even local network infrastructure.

 OuiSync implements a distributed protocol for the exchange and synchronization of file changes that allows it to use automatic merge strategies and simple conflict resolution propagation, thus sparing users from manual or low-level handling of synchronization issues.
+Old versions of data may be kept, with user-configurable granularity.

 OuiSync uses strong encryption when communicating with other devices to protect from eavesdropping and tampering; data is also only propagated to devices selected for storage to enhance privacy, and then only an allowed subset can access the actual files and metadata.
 When storing data permanently, OuiSync also uses strong encryption that protects it in case of device seizure.